If your small business is trying to leverage social media for marketing, you’re probably struggling to build a large, engaged audience.

-That kind of recall is even more critical when you consider the deluge of content people scroll through every day on social media.
+That kind of recall is even more critical when considering the deluge of content people scroll through every day on social media.

 It’s not limited to adding pretty photos to your content – although that matters, too.

-For example, if you’re showcasing your products on social media, be sure that you have strong packaging design (the physical packaging for your products) and package graphics (the graphics, including images and content, on the packaging) so that your products stand out.
-To learn more about this, read 7 Important Packaging Design Trends.
+For example, if you’re showcasing your products on social media, be sure that you have a strong packaging design (the physical packaging for your products) and package graphics (the graphics, including images and content, on the packaging) so that your products stand out.
+To learn more about product packaging, read 7 Biggest Packaging Design Trends for 2021.

 According to recent studies, an incredible 80% of the time on social media is spent using mobile devices.